SakibAhmedShuva/Exploring-DeepSeek-R1/README.md

 ## 📄 License

-This project itself is open-sourced under the MIT License (or your chosen license).
-Each DeepSeek-R1 model from `deepseek-ai` will have its own license, which you should consult on its respective Hugging Face model card.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.